Email: [email protected]

-Strategic Agility and Organisational Performance, The Impact of Top Team Dynamics on Successful Strategy Execution, The Dark sSde of Leadership, Transitions and the Emotional and Psychodynamics of Groups and Teams
+Strategic Agility and Organisational Performance, The Impact of Top Team Dynamics on Successful Strategy Execution, The Dark Side of Leadership, Transitions and the Emotional and Psychodynamics of Groups and Teams

 Leadership and Personality, The Dynamics of Top Teams, Strategy Execution, Managing Change, Network and Alliances, Organisational Culture

-Michael Jarrett is a Senior Affiliate Professor in organisational Behaviour at INSEAD.
+Michael Jarrett is a Professor of Management Practice in Organisational Behaviour at INSEAD.
 His work is guided by three core questions: What are the structural dynamics that facilitate companies ability to change?
 How do emotions and psychological defense mechanisms support and hinder strategic reorientation?
 What can leaders do to make change stick?
 In seeking to answer these questions and improve companies' odds in delivery value through organisational change, he teaches, consults and researches in the fields of leadership fault lines, managing change and strategy execution.

 Prior to joining INSEAD, Michael followed the duel tracks of academia and change management consulting.
 He was a full time faculty member at Cranfield School of Management, an Adjunct Professor at London Business School, where he led a variety of open programmes on change and leadership and visiting faculty at a number of other universities.
 In addition, Michael has held a number of senior roles in consulting firms including being a Director with the Alexander Corporation, the Managing Director of the UK office of Personal Decisions International, a human capital consulting firm, and a partner at Ilyas Jarrett & Co.